Spanksgiving -more thighs and breasts for your dinner table

 Take this journey with me today.
 I promise you I’ll take you for a ride down memory lane to a place called Fort Gilead just outside of Peach Valley.

 It is an old amusement park now - nothing but a relic of a bygone era.
 It’s been shut down for years, but in 1958, it was like fucking Disneyland to the locals.
 It used to be THE attraction, competing with Disneyland.
-They even managed to release their own cartoon, line of dolls.
-We didn’t call them action figures back then.
+They even managed to release their own animated cartoons based on Captain Gideon and a line of dolls that were the hottest selling toy in Peach Valley every Christmas until the Hula Hoop was introduced a few months ago.
+We didn’t use the word “action figures” back then.
 Girls got dolls, guys got toys.
-There were so many for boys - it seemed like every other week something cool had just come out.
+There were so many boys - it seemed like every other week something cool had just come out.

 You may be asking yourself why I would bring that up in a story like this.
 The first reason is that every girl in Peach Valley had a Jezebelle, or she wanted one really bad.
 They were THE toy for girls.
 Jezebelle was ingrained in the culture there, just as her husband, “Gallant Gideon,” was.